-Manufacturing a device as complex as the CARMAT heart remains a challenge, particularly on a large scale.
-Industrially, in addition to its actions of securing supplies, the Company constantly pursues the improvement of its information systems, and the adaptation of its production processes with an objective of reliability and better replicability, and, in particular, quality.
+remains a challenge, particularly on a large scale.
+Industrially, in addition to its actions to secure supplies, the Company continually seeks to improve its information systems, and adapt its production processes with an objective of reliability and better replicability, and, in particular, quality.
 These improvements also aim to increase production capacities, in particular with a view to marketing the prosthesis.
-In 2019, CARMAT successfully carried out more than 50 changes to its production processes.